Last Updated on January 1, 2023 by ThoughtsStained

 I am so thankful for it.

-When I started reading The Bloodbound, it immediately felt like coming home.
+- When I started reading The Bloodbound, it immediately felt like coming home.
 I’m not exactly sure how this is, considering this book was literally dropped in my lap as a surprise.
-Perhaps it was because I haven’t read something with a historical feel in quite some time, even though stories about knights were my bread and butter growing up.
-Perhaps it was because I’ve always been a sucker for writers who give attention to the details and aren’t afraid of the gruesome ones–and The Bloodbound was filled with both.
-Perhaps it was because there was a complicated love triangle that mirrored ever so slightly to what I am dealing with currently in my life, so I was desperate for any sort of guidance of what I should do or solace that love would win out in the end.
-Perhaps it was a combination of all of these things.
+Perhaps it was because I haven’t read something with a historical feel in quite some time.
+Even though stories about knights were my bread and butter growing up.
+Perhaps it’s because I’ve always been a sucker for writers who give attention to the details and aren’t afraid of the gruesome ones.
+The Bloodbound was filled with both.
+Perhaps it was because there was a complicated love triangle.
+Sometimes I traditionally don’t enjoy.
+But it mirrored ever so slightly to what I am dealing with currently in my life.
+So, I was desperate for any sort of guidance of what I should do.
+Or solace that love would win out in the end.

 Needless to say, I enjoyed this book thoroughly and devoured it.
 Especially once I reached the end.
-I’d be lying if I said I had to make a microwavable meal for dinner the night I finished the book, as it distracted me from reality so well that I missed my eating window before work and had to scramble to get something into my stomach.
-It was beautifully written, the characters are fantastically complex and realistically three-dimensional, and the warfare and political schemes were a delight to get lost in.
+It was beautifully written.
+The characters are fantastically complex and realistically three-dimensional.
+And the warfare and political schemes were a delight to get lost in.